-ART remains committed to growing its diversified investment portfolio.
-In recent years the Company focused on reducing exposure to direct development risk and recycling capital into cashflow driven investments.
-The Company is currently focussed on continuing to grow and diversify its loan portfolio and extending its wider investment strategy to target investments offering inflation protection via index linked income adjustments and investments that have potential for capital gains.
+The uncertain market will offer opportunities in the medium term for ART to grow its diversified investment portfolio.
+In recent years the Company focused on recycling capital into cashflow driven investments.
+The Company is currently focussed on its loan portfolio and opportunistically extending its wider investment strategy to target investments offering inflation protection via index linked income adjustments and investments that have potential for capital gains.